CLiX-1/cmk_plugin_microsoft_365/README.md

 You can download the .mkp file from releases in this repository to upload it directly to your Checkmk site.

 The Plugin provides monitoring of these components:
-- Microsoft 365 Group-Based Licensing.
+- Microsoft 365 Group-Based Licensing
 - Microsoft 365 Licenses
 - Microsoft 365 Service Health